 Onward Transfers (Transfers to Third Parties)

-Kyriba may share Personal Data with Kyriba's subsidiaries and affiliates.
+Kyriba may share Personal Data with Kyriba's subsidiaries and affiliates to perform services directed by Customers.
 Please also note that Kyriba may also share Personal Data with service providers we have retained to perform services on our behalf.
 We require service providers to whom we disclose Personal Data and who are not subject to either the laws based on the European Union Data Protection Directive or the Swiss Federal Act on Data Protection, as applicable, to either (i) subscribe to the Privacy Shield Privacy Principles, (ii) contractually agree to provide at least the same level of protection for Personal Data as is required by the relevant Privacy Shield Privacy Principles, or (iii) be subject to another European Commission adequacy finding.

 Access and Correction